 Later Friday I typed the following into a search computer - Peter H* .
 I expected the results to be many thousands of records and nothing pertaining to Hairston.
 It turns out I got about a dozen hits and the first two were Peter Haristones.
 About 30 minutes later I was holding the original parchment document that Peter Hairstons signed on the 16th of August 1726.
 The document was signed 286 years ago and is in excellent condition.
 In the document Peter's last name is spelled Hairstons and Hairstones, but not Haristones.
-The person that typed the computer listing transposed the letters RI in the spelling of Hairstones.
+The person that typed the computer listing transposed the letters "R" and "I" in the spelling of Hairstones.

 Saturday I took the train to Carrickfergus and then visited Straidnahanna and surrounding area.
 One of the most interesting things I found out was that Carrickfergus is only about 14 miles from the coast of Scotland.
 You can see Scotland from Carrickfergus.
 A short boat trip even in 1726.

 The documents I found were a lease for land and a memorandum to the lease dated in 1726 between a land owner Sir Robert Adair and three men; Peter Hairstones, Andrew Allett and William Owens.
 The lease was for 120 years at a yearly rate of 14 pounds, 2 shillings and 6 pence sterling.
-The piece of property leased was called the Belly and was formerly possessed by a John Todd.
+The piece of property leased was called the Belly and was formerly rented by John Todd.

 Some of the specific information on the lease;